 The United States has a fairly extensive national park system, with the first national park established in 1872 by President Ulysses S. Grant.
 There are now over 400 national parks (major and minor parks, along with affiliated attractions) across the country and in its surrounding territories.
-The West Coast is lucky to have a large number of the major national parks, including Redwood National Park in California, Crater Lake in Oregon, and Mount Rainier in Washington.
+The are several amazing national parks in the West, including Redwood National Park in California, Crater Lake in Oregon, and Mount Rainier in Washington.
 What I love about the national parks is that they give you a glimpse of the country’s history and natural wonder!

 Redwood National Park was established in 1968 and covers an area of approximately 217 square miles along the coast of northern California.
 The park is visited by over 500,000 visitors a year.
 It houses some of the United States’ tallest and oldest trees, the redwood trees.
 These trees can be up to several thousand years old, and can span 30 feet or more in diameter.
 It truly is amazing to see!